sharmalab/MEDIator/README.md

 Create config.yaml in your execution directory with the correct access information and credentials (TCIA user name and password) to access the TCIA REST API with authentication.

-A sample configuration file can be found at modules/mediator-core/src/main/resources/config.test.yaml.
+Sample configuration files can be found at modules/mediator-core/src/main/resources/config directory.

-The currently implemented methods query the public data sets.
-Therefore, the user name and password are optional for now.
-You may therefore create your configuration file based on the simple configuration file that can be found at modules/mediator-core/src/main/resources/config.simple.test.yaml instead.

-Place the configuration file at your execution directory.

 Executing MEDIator
 ---------
-[1] MEDIator REST APIs.
+* **MEDIator REST APIs:**

 If you are hosting MEDIator for public access, you need to start it and expose its RESTful APIs.
 Execute the MEDIatorEngine class.